Rahr-West Public Arts Committee:

 The Public Arts Committee integrates visual art into the daily lives of Manitowoc residents by celebrating and building upon the city’s creative culture and history and encouraging art enthusiasts and artists to visit and live here.

-The City of Manitowoc, in conjunction with the Rahr-West Art Museum’s Public Arts Committee, is seeking applications from artists for the City of Manitowoc’s public art utility box project.
-We invite amateur and professional artists to apply, as well as artist teams and educational institutions.
-We will be selecting 10 different designs, inspired by artwork held within the permanent collection of the Rahr-West Art Museum, for the 10 utility boxes.
+The City of Manitowoc, in conjunction with the Rahr-West Art Museum’s Public Arts Committee, sought applications in 2021 from artists for the City of Manitowoc’s public art utility box project.
+We selected ten different designs, inspired by artwork held within the permanent collection of the Rahr-West Art Museum, for the 10 utility boxes.
 This project is an expansion of the utility box across from the Manitowoc Public Library that was painted by artist Erin LaBonte in 2019 with a design inspired by a piece in the Rahr-West Art Museum’s Collection by Wisconsin artist Ruth Grotenrath.
-This project is a collaboration with Manitowoc Public Utility, funded by the City of Manitowoc, the Wisconsin Arts Board, and Hallman Lindsay Paint.
+This project is a collaboration with Manitowoc Public Utility, funded in 2021 by the City of Manitowoc, the Wisconsin Arts Board, and Hallman Lindsay Paint.